LC-Linkous/chicken_swarm_python/README.md

 * $g$ is the global best position of the swarm.
 * $u$ is a uniformly distributed random number in the range (0, 1).
 * The logarithmic term $log(1/u)$ comes from the distribution properties of quantum systems.
-* $\beta \cdot \lvert p−g \rvert $ scales the exploration step based on the distance between the personal and global best positions.
+* $\beta \cdot \lvert p−g \rvert$ scales the exploration step based on the distance between the personal and global best positions.
 * $log(1/u)$ introduces a random factor with a bias towards smaller values (since $u$ is between 0 and 1, $log(1/u)$ is negative, making $−log⁡(1/u)$ positive).